jmw11x/adsmessanger/README.md

 # adsmessanger

 When app starts will log you in automatically as anon.
-THERE IS NO ADDS ON HALF OF MY PROJECT.
-I had to use flutter web.
-IOS does not configure on my computer due to hardware issues.
-THE PROFESSORS CODE DID NOT EVEN WORK.

-I think it is complete bullshit to assign a project whree FLUTTER WEB HAS ABSOLUTLY 0 SUPPORT FOR ADMOB so does REGULAR JAVASCRIPT/HTML.
+Full working android app is in master(All functionality)

-This was an unfair assinment.
-I am protesting and looking into contacting people higher in the department about this.
+https://github.com/jmw11x/MT is the other app.
+No ads in it. admob did not work on my ios app.

-Web is in main branch, while 100% working android in master branch.
+UNFAIR ASSIGNMENT ADMOB DOES NOT WORK FOR WEB.

 Web has everything except adds.